A User’s Perspective On Selenium IDE

 IDE in Selenium IDE stands for Integrated Development Environment.
-While WebDriver and RC allows us to write test cases via programming logic, Selenium IDE works a little different.
-You can simply use the interactions you have with your browser to write test cases.
+While WebDriver and RC allows us to write test cases via programming logic, Selenium IDE works slightly different.
+You can simply record the interactions you have on the browser to create test cases.
 This sounds simple right?
 Yes!

 The test cases which are recorded on Selenium IDE can be exported to other programming languages.
 They can be exported to either C#, Java, Ruby or Python.
 But, don’t mistake this tool’s simplicity for a full-fledged testing tool because it is not meant for complex test cases or test suites.
 This is just a prototyping tool and works well only with static web pages.
-Testing dynamic (real-time) web pages brings about a lot of problems associated with it.
+Testing dynamic (real-time) web pages brings about numerous challenges.

-Before I go any further, let me show you how the IDE interface looks like.
+Before I go any further, let me show you how IDE’s interface looks like.